BluevaDevelopment/BlueArcade_SpeedBuilders/README.md

 - Arena management tools and setup commands.

 ## Features
-- JSON structure system with unlimited build structures.
+- **350+ ready-to-play structures** included, from everyday objects to fantasy scenes, so every match feels fresh.
+- **Memory-and-speed gameplay** that rewards spatial awareness, fast building, and staying cool under pressure.
-- Shuffled structure rotation with no repeats until the deck is exhausted.
+- **Shuffled structure rotation** with no repeats until the deck is exhausted.
-- Separate plot bounds and build area setup (inspired by Shuffle).
-- Automatic block rotation based on each plot's spawn yaw.
-- Smart build evaluation with support for fluids, wall signs, connection-sensitive blocks, and multi-block plants.
+- **Precision judging** that handles complex blocks, fluids, signs, and mobs fairly.
-- Perfect build detection with instant broadcast and early round ending when all players are perfect.
+- **Perfect build moments** with instant broadcasts and early round endings when everyone nails it.
-- Round-based elimination: lowest score is eliminated each round.
+- **Round-based elimination** where the lowest score is eliminated each round, building tension until one champion remains.
-- Template entity support (mobs) with spawning and cleanup.
+- **Cinematic Elder Guardian spectacle** that watches the showcase and eliminates players with a laser beam and dramatic plot explosion.
+- **Custom structures** to expand the game with your own builds.
+- **Full BlueArcade 3 integration** with stats, leaderboards, achievements, XP, parties, and store-ready menus.

 ## Arena setup
 ### Common steps